SdkcInstruments/Control/README.md

 ・CW-Sleeve / Wiper-Tip / CCW-Ring
 ・CW-Sleeve / Wiper-Ring / CCW-Tip

+Note: The polarity of the stereo jack may vary depending on the production lot.
+If it does not function properly, please toggle the switch to reverse the polarity.
+All versions support switching between the configurations above, so this will not affect usage

 The module was developed using the M-AUDIO EX-P.

 ### Attenuverner